writings include the following books: Mao in prima pagina (Mao on front

 first held at the famous Museum of Terracotta Warriors and Horses in

-Museum of Liaoning in Shenyang, the Provincial Museum of Hebei in
+Museum of Liaoning in Shenyang, in the Provincial Museum of Hebei in

-Shijiazhuang, and the Provincial Museum of Hubei in Wuhan.
-The final
+Shijiazhuang, in the Provincial Museum of Hubei in Wuhan.

 In September 2016 the Chinese Postal Service, in celebration of